Make it rain dividends! But wait, wtf are dividends?

 The idea of holding dividend-paying stocks with a high dividend yield and just waiting for the cheques to arrive in the mail is naturally pretty tempting.
 After all, you’re making money without even breaking a sweat.

 But there’s no such thing as a sure bet.
 A company’s dividend can be increased or decreased from year to year depending on how its business does.
-It can even cut the dividend and distribute zero money to shareholders, if they want.
+The company can even cut the dividend and distribute zero money, if the Shareholder’s Assembly decides so.

 Yeah, baby.
 Remember that drug dealing business we talked about?